TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 In the next step, we create some initial pages.
 You and your editors will be able to create further pages, remove pages, enable and disable pages and shuffle pages around in the future.
 The following page tree is just an example as a starting point.

 Go to **WEB → Page**.
 Assuming, we are using a fresh installation of TYPO3 as outlined in section xxx, an almost empty area is shown in the page tree area.
-The only entry is the name of the website as defined during the installation process (e.g. "New TYPO3 site") with an grey TYPO3 logo.
+The only entry is the name of the website as defined during the installation process (e.g. "New TYPO3 site") with a grey TYPO3 logo.

 .. @TODO replace xxx above